JohanVikman/lux/doc/lux.md

 A sample script
 ---------------

-Here is an example of a test script `(lux/examples/intro.lux)`.
-It starts couple of concurrent shells and sends text to them with the `!` command and matches expected output with `?`.
+Here is an example of a test script.
+It starts couple of concurrent shells, sends text to them with the `!` command and matches expected output with `?`.

+Snippet from the enclosed `.../lux/examples/intro.lux` file:

 >     [doc Test of single and multi line regular expressions]
 >
->     # A global variable is accessible in all shells
+>     # Assign a global variable which is accessible in all shells
 >     [global file=removeme.txt]
 >
+>     # Start a shell
 >     [shell single]
->         # The terminal echoes all input
+>         # Send text to the active shell
 >         !echo foo
+>         # Match output from the active shell
+>         # The terminal echoes all input and here we match on the echoed input
 >         ?echo foo
 >
+>     # Start yet another shell (and make it the active one)
 >     [shell multi]
->         # bar is indented 4 characters
+>         # Create a file where bar and baz happens to be indented
+>         # Variables are
 >         !echo "foo"      > $file
 >         !echo "    bar" >> $file
+>         !echo "  baz"   >> $file
 >         !echo "fum"     >> $file
+>
+>         # Single line matches
 >         !cat $file
+>         ?foo
+>         ?bar
+>         # Don't bother of matching baz.
+All output between bar and fum is skipped.
+>         ?fum
+>         # Match the predefined shell prompt
+>         ?SH-PROMPT:
 >
->         # The first double quote char defines the
+>         # Multi line match.
+The first double quote char defines the first
->         # first column of the multi line regexp
+>         # column of the regexp.
+The indentation of bar and baz is significant.
+>         !cat $file
 >         """?
 >         foo
 >             bar
+>           baz
 >         fum
+>         SH-PROMPT:
 >         """
 >
->     # Let single be the active shell again
+>     # Switch back to the first shell
 >     [shell single]
+>         # Match the actual output from the echo command
 >         ?^foo
 >
->     # Cleanup is always executed, regardless if the script succeeds or fails
+>     # Cleanup side effects.
+The cleanup section is always executed,
+>     # regardless of the script succeeds or fails
 >     [cleanup]
->         # Match of command exit status.
-Observe the double dollar sign.
 >         !rm -f $file
+>         ?SH-PROMPT:
+>         # Match command exit status.
+Observe the double dollar sign which
+>         # escapes the dollar sign, implying "echo ==$$?==" to be sent to
+>         # the shell.
 >         !echo ==$$?==
 >         ?^==0==
+>

 How to run the script
 ---------------------

 Run a single script like this:

+Evaluate `lux examples/intro.lux`

->     /home/hm> lux lux/examples/intro.lux
+>     .../lux> lux examples/intro.lux
->
->     summary log       : /home/hm/lux_logs/run_2012_03_22_12_44_42/lux_summary.log
+>     summary log       : /Users/hmattsso/dev/lux/lux_logs/run_2017_04_06_14_40_10_804855/lux_summary.log
->
->     test case         : /home/hm/lux/examples/intro.lux
+>     test case         : examples/intro.lux
->     progress          : ..:..:....:.....:...:...:..:..:..:.....c......:...:...:..:....
+>     progress          : ..:..:..:..:..:....:...:.:...:.:..:..:..:..:.:...:..:.:..:.:..:.:.:.:.:....c....:.:.:..:..:..:..:.:..:..:.
 >     result            : SUCCESS
->
 >     successful        : 1
 >     summary           : SUCCESS
->
->     file:///home/hm/lux_logs/run_2012_03_22_12_44_42/lux_summary.log.html
+>     file:///Users/hmattsso/dev/lux/lux_logs/run_2017_04_06_14_40_10_804855/lux_summary.log.html
->
+>     .../lux> echo $?
->     /home/hm>
+>     0

 In this run we got a (brief) progress report of the test case on stdout and a link to a summary log containing (lots of) details.

 How to assemble the history of multiple runs
 --------------------------------------------

 In a nightly build environment it might be difficult to pinpoint when a certain test case/suite started to fail.
-This process is greatly simplified by running `lux` with the `--history` option as it will assemble all test results as a timeline (interleaved with changeset identities if provided with `--revision`).
+This process is greatly simplified by running `lux` with the `--history` option as it will assemble all test results as a timeline (interleaved with change-set identities if provided with `--revision`).

->     /home/hm> lux --revision svn_4711 --run jenkins_17 lux/examples
+Evaluate `lux --revision svn_4711 --run jenkins_17 examples`

->     /home/hm> lux --revision svn_4712 --run jenkins_20 lux/examples/intro.lux
+Evaluate `lux --revision svn_4712 --run jenkins_20 examples/intro.lux`

->     /home/hm> lux --revision svn_4712 --run jenkins_20 lux/examples/fail.lux
+Evaluate `lux --revision svn_4712 --run jenkins_20 examples/fail.lux`

->     /home/hm> lux --revision svn_4715 --run jenkins_22 lux/examples
+Evaluate `lux --revision svn_4715 --run jenkins_22 examples`

+Evaluate `lux --history .`

->     /home/hm> lux --history .
+>     .../lux> lux --history .
->     Assembling history of logs in /home/hm.......4 test runs...ok
+>     Assembling history of logs in /Users/hmattsso/dev/lux/..............................s..............................56 test runs (0 errors)...ok
+>     file:///Users/hmattsso/dev/lux/lux_history.html
->
+>     .../lux> echo $?
->     file:///home/hm/lux_history.html
+>     0

 <a name="main_concepts"/>

 Concepts